jbouffard/geopyspark/docs/guides/tms.rst

    tms.unbind()

-In the event that one is using GeoPySpark from within the GeoNotebook environment, ``bind`` should not be used, and the following code should be used instead:
+In the event that one is using GeoPySpark from within a Jupyter Notebook, we can use another Python library called, folium_ to display the maps in a cell.

 .. code-block:: python

-   from geonotebook.wrappers import TMSRasterData M.add_layer(TMSRasterData(tms), name="NLCD")
+   import folium

+   url_pattern = tms.url_pattern

+   example_map = folium.Map()
+   folium.TileLayer(tiles=url_pattern, attr='GeoPySpark').add_to(example_map)

+   example_map

 Custom Rendering Functions
 --------------------------